 Skip to main content

-Free used cooking oil pickup at a San Francisco restaurant — unbranded white pump truck with hunter-green Oil Guyz technician
+Free used cooking oil pickup at a San Francisco restaurant, unbranded white pump truck with hunter-green Oil Guyz technician

 Oil Guyz · San Francisco

-Used Cooking Oil Pickup From Chinatown to the Sunset — San Francisco Restaurants Run Cleaner
+Used Cooking Oil Pickup From Chinatown to the Sunset, San Francisco Restaurants Run Cleaner

-Serving roughly 5,000 restaurants from North Beach and Fisherman's Wharf through the Mission, SoMa, the Richmond, and the Sunset.
+Used cooking oil pickup for restaurants from North Beach and Fisherman's Wharf through the Mission, SoMa, the Richmond, and the Sunset.
 Free service, no contracts, on-time every week.

 How San Francisco Restaurants Simplify Used Cooking Oil Pickup